supabase/supabase/apps/docs/DEVELOPERS.md

 1. id — used to identify this function
 2. title - the human-readable title
 3. slug — the url slug
 4. product - the Supabase tool or product that "owns" this function.
-Since `updateUser()` is an auth function, its product is `auth`
+Since `updateUser()` is an Auth function, its product is `auth`
 5. type — `updateUser()` is a function and marked as such, but we can also have sections of markdown interspersed with these function definitions.

 When a new function is added, this info would need to be manually added to the common file.